brimdata/zed/docs/tutorials/zed.md

 ## Running as a service

 Now that we've compiled an interesting data set, how might we share this with others?
-Using the `zed serve` command we can launch our Zed Lake as a service that will allow multiple clients to query and add data to the same lake.
+Using the `zed serve` command we can launch our Zed lake as a service that will allow multiple clients to query and add data to the same lake.
 In a separate console window run: